News

 AI Augments Financial Models

-The paper shows how AI, particularly Natural Language Processing (NLP), facilitates dynamic input estimation, discovers nonlinear patterns, extracts sentiment from financial texts, enables sentiment-aware forecasting, and refines risk modeling.
-This addresses longstanding limitations within traditional frameworks.
-This method also largely maintains interpretability by connecting model decisions back to understandable information sources, which is important for regulatory compliance and building investor trust.
+Natural Language Processing (NLP), a subset of AI, plays a pivotal role in this transformation.
+It facilitates dynamic input estimation, identifies nonlinear patterns, extracts sentiment from financial texts, and enables sentiment-aware forecasting.
+This approach addresses longstanding limitations in traditional financial frameworks while preserving interpretability, which is crucial for regulatory compliance and building investor trust.

-By augmenting rather than replacing financial theory, empirical performance is improved and theoretical understanding is enriched, which signals a paradigm shift in how financial models are developed, explained, and implemented.
+By augmenting rather than replacing existing financial theories, AI-enhanced models deliver improved empirical performance and enrich theoretical understanding.
+This marks a significant shift in how financial models are developed, explained, and implemented in practice.

 AI's Growing Role in Finance

-The AI community's interest in financial applications has grown significantly, as seen in the increasing number of workshops and conferences, including ACM ICAIF, IEEE AIxB, FinNLP, EcoNLP, and dedicated IJCAI tracks.
+The AI community's interest in financial applications has surged, evident in the increasing number of workshops and conferences dedicated to the topic.
+Events like ACM ICAIF, IEEE AIxB, FinNLP, EcoNLP, and IJCAI tracks highlight this growing focus.

-Generally, there are two primary ways AI is applied to financial modeling.
-The first approach uses the considerable power of large-scale models, often with millions of parameters, along with advanced architectures or effective training techniques, to identify subtle data patterns and improve predictive accuracy.
-The second integrates data-driven methods with existing financial models, using AI to enhance critical variables and support current theoretical frameworks.
-The latter approach is considered more promising because large language models (LLMs), large multimodal models (LMM), and large action models (LAM) streamline financial services by boosting efficiency and lowering costs.
-They also reshape financial modeling by enabling quantitative analysis of news, social media, and reports, delivering new insights for financial decisions.
+AI is applied to financial modeling in two primary ways.
+The first approach uses large-scale models with millions of parameters and advanced architectures to identify subtle data patterns and improve predictive accuracy.
+The second approach integrates data-driven methods with existing financial models, using AI to enhance critical variables and support current theoretical frameworks.
+The latter is considered more promising, as it leverages large language models (LLMs), large multimodal models (LMM), and large action models (LAM) to streamline financial services and enhance efficiency.

 AI and Fundamental Finance Models

-This article demonstrates how AI, especially NLP, opens new avenues for enhancing core financial models like CAPM, MVO, BLM, and others.
-Each model has transformed the understanding of fundamental elements in finance.
-CAPM formalized the relationship between asset risk and return.
-MVO linked portfolio attributes with utility, and BLM acknowledged the practical subjectivity of risk and return.
+AI, particularly NLP, is opening new avenues for enhancing core financial models like CAPM, MVO, and BLM.
+These models have shaped the understanding of fundamental elements in finance, such as the relationship between asset risk and return, portfolio attributes, and the subjectivity of risk and return.

-This article focuses on AI applications adopting a two-layer approach: AI is used to mine data from sources like news, and the results are integrated into existing frameworks to improve accuracy and utility.
-The core concepts and key variables of these models are presented in accessible terms for those with an AI background but limited finance knowledge, followed by a discussion of recent advancements in enhancing the models with AI.
+AI applications in finance often adopt a two-layer approach: mining data from sources like news and integrating the results into existing frameworks to improve accuracy and utility.
+This article discusses recent advancements in enhancing these models with AI, presenting the core concepts and key variables in accessible terms for those with an AI background but limited finance knowledge.

 CAPM

-Classic CAPM assumes a static linear relationship between an asset’s risk (β) and expected return, but this often fails to explain real-world anomalies.
-AI-driven sentiment can offer higher resolution than survey data.
-It can be used to dynamically adjust expected returns based on investor sentiment, which creates a sentiment-aware CAPM that better reflects observed returns across different market conditions.
+The classic CAPM assumes a static linear relationship between an asset’s risk (β) and expected return, but this often fails to explain real-world anomalies.
+AI-driven sentiment analysis offers higher resolution than traditional survey data, allowing for dynamic adjustments to expected returns based on investor sentiment.
+This creates a sentiment-aware CAPM that better reflects observed returns across different market conditions.

 MVO and BLM

-MVO relies on estimated asset returns and covariances that can be sensitive and unstable.
-Deep neural networks and semantic models like doc2vec or BERT embeddings can improve these estimates by extracting predictive signals from datasets like news and social media, which leads to more robust and adaptive portfolios.
-In BLM, AI enables the objective derivation of investor views from data by applying financial text analysis to translate qualitative information (e.g., news sentiment) into quantitative views on asset returns, which are then fed into the optimization model.
+MVO relies on estimated asset returns and covariances, which can be sensitive and unstable.
+Deep neural networks and semantic models like doc2vec or BERT embeddings improve these estimates by extracting predictive signals from datasets like news and social media.
+This leads to more robust and adaptive portfolios.
+In BLM, AI enables the objective derivation of investor views from data, translating qualitative information into quantitative views on asset returns, which are then fed into the optimization model.

 Improved Explainability

 These advancements maintain the original models' foundations while infusing them with real-time information and complex patterns.
-A key benefit is the improved explainability of model outputs.
-Although complex machine learning models are often seen as black boxes, the finance industry requires transparency for trust and regulatory compliance.
-Enhanced models remain more understandable after AI integration.
-For example, if a stock’s expected return is adjusted upward due to bullish news sentiment, the news topics or phrases driving that change can be traced, linking the AI’s inference back to familiar finance narratives or historical patterns.
+A key benefit is the improved explainability of model outputs, which is crucial for transparency and regulatory compliance in the finance industry.
+Enhanced models remain understandable after AI integration, allowing decisions to be traced back to familiar finance narratives or historical patterns.

 CAPM and AI

-CAPM is a fundamental asset pricing theory providing a formula for the expected return of an asset.
-The expected excess return is proportional to the market portfolio's excess return.
-Beta measures an asset’s sensitivity to market movements.
-A stock with a beta of 1.2 is 20% more volatile than the market and, according to CAPM, should earn 20% higher excess returns to compensate for the added risk.
-Since the risk-free rate is usually externally set, there are two key variables in CAPM: the expected market return and beta.
-AI can calibrate these variables.
+CAPM is a fundamental asset pricing theory that provides a formula for the expected return of an asset.
+The expected excess return is proportional to the market portfolio's excess return, with beta measuring an asset’s sensitivity to market movements.
+AI can calibrate these variables, addressing the oversimplification of a single risk factor in traditional CAPM.

-Recent asset pricing research indicates that nonlinear models can significantly improve the measurement and decomposition of asset risk premia by considering firm and macroeconomic characteristics.
-For example, a machine learning model might learn that a small technology stock with improving sentiment on social media and positive earnings surprises tends to have higher expected returns on top of the CAPM beta estimated using other methods.
-The model goes beyond sentiment-aware CAPM by extracting more contextual sentiment than prior methods.
+Recent research indicates that nonlinear models can significantly improve the measurement and decomposition of asset risk premia by considering firm and macroeconomic characteristics.
+Machine learning models can mine datasets for return-related patterns, going beyond sentiment-aware CAPM by extracting more contextual sentiment than prior methods.

 Deeply context-aware signals are emerging as the new frontier.
-Sentiment, long known by finance researchers, will be derived from news and social media analysis rather than traditional surveys, which enables the discovery of more complex behavioral patterns.
-Machine learning can classify the context of millions of news articles to show that news context helps predict volatility and returns across global markets.
-Markets react differently to news depending on the semantic content, which a basic CAPM cannot accommodate.
-LLMs expand new data beyond social media to quarterly reports and Federal Reserve Statements by reading and understanding text at scale.
-An LLM-based forecasting system can incorporate news events into time-series predictions.
-Such a system could adjust a stock’s expected return based on media coverage.
+Sentiment derived from news and social media analysis enables the discovery of more complex behavioral patterns.
+Machine learning can classify the context of millions of news articles to predict volatility and returns across global markets.
+LLMs expand this analysis to quarterly reports and Federal Reserve statements, incorporating text-based insights into time-series predictions.

 AI's Enrichment of CAPM